 Self-hosted or managed options: choose between WordPress.org (self-hosted with full control) or WordPress.com (a managed solution with fewer customization options).

-Large developer & support community: with millions of users and contributors worldwide, WordPress has an extensive support network, including forums, tutorials, and dedicated agencies.
+Large developer and support community: with millions of users and contributors worldwide, WordPress has an extensive support network, including forums, tutorials, and dedicated agencies.

-Scalable & enterprise-ready: suitable for everything from small personal blogs to enterprise-level websites, making it a versatile option for long-term growth.
+Scalable and enterprise-ready: suitable for everything from small personal blogs to enterprise-level websites, making it a versatile option for long-term growth.

 Who is WordPress for?

 WordPress is best suited for content-driven websites, businesses, and e-commerce stores that require maximum flexibility, advanced customization, and third-party integrations.
-It’s the go-to choice for bloggers, agencies, and enterprises looking for a scalable, feature-rich solution with full ownership over their website and data.
+It's a solid choice for bloggers, agencies, and enterprises looking for a scalable, feature-rich solution with full ownership over their website and data.

 2. Webflow vs WordPress: feature comparison